muguryalcin/bitkiDuino/README.md

 # bitkiDuino
-Plant watering system with Arduino for competition.
+Plant watering system with Arduino for the competition.